gerardcondon/Irish-Rail-Tracker/roadmap.md

 * Add View Tests
 * Invs stubbing out google maps
 * Invs mocking the network api data - anything like ruby vcr?

+## Build
+* Split up CSS into separate files.
+* Add a build step to compile CSS files into one file
+* Investigate splitting HTML file and building from partials